visjble/athenaze/README.md

 ### 4. Set Up Daily Automation (Optional)

-Run the `setupDailyTrigger()` function to receive daily translations at 9 AM.
+Run the `setupDailyTrigger()` function to receive daily translations at 9 AM or more often.

 ## Usage